ellysh/video-game-bots/InGameBots/example.md

 ![Memory Viewer](memory-viewer.png)

 The Memory Viewer window is split into two parts.
-Disassembled code of the current memory region is displayed at the upper part of the window.
+Disassembled code of current memory region is displayed at the upper part of the window.
 The memory dump in a hexadecimal format is displayed at the bottom part of the window.
 We will focus on the memory dump in our investigation.
 Value of the character's experience parameter is underlined by a red line on the screenshoot.
 It is not obvious, why the hexadecimal value "9E 36 FF 10" in the memory dump is equal to the actual value "285161118" of experience parameter in decimal.
-Our application is launched on the x86 architecture.
-It has a [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) byte order.
-It means, that you should reverse the order of bytes in 4 byte integer to get its correct value.
+Our application is launched on x86 architecture.
+The architecture has [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) byte order.
+It means that you should reverse a byte order of the four byte integer to get its correct value.
 The hexadecimal value becomes equal to "10 FF 36 9E" in our case.
 You can use the standard windows Calculator application to make sure, that this hexadecimal value equals to the "285161118" one in decimal.
-Actually you can change a display type of the memory dump by left mouse clicking on it and selecting a "Display Type" item of the pop-up menu.
-But I recommend you to keep a type in the "Byte hex" format.
+Actually you can change a display type of the memory dump by left mouse clicking on it and selecting the "Display Type" item of the pop-up menu.
+But I recommend you to keep the display type in the "Byte hex" format.
 Because you do not know an actual size in bytes of the parameters that you are looking for.

-Now you should place windows of Memory Viewer and Diablo 2 application one near each other.
+Now you should place both windows of Memory Viewer and Diablo 2 application one near each other.
 It allows you to perform actions in the Diablo 2 window and to inspect a memory region simultaneously in the Memory Viewer.
 This is a screenshot with the results of this kind of memory inspection:

 ![Memory Inspection](memory-inspection.png)

-The memory region on the screenshot matches to the last "04FC04A4" address in the resulting list of Cheat Engine scanner.
-This address may differ in your case but the order of addresses in the resulting list should be the same.
+The memory region on the screenshot matches to the experience value with "04FC04A4" address.
+The address holds last position in the resulting list of the Cheat Engine scanner.
+Address value may differ in your case but the order of addresses in the resulting list should be the same.
 You can find the same memory region by opening the last address in your resulting list.
-Why we prefer this memory region instead of other one?
+Why we prefer this memory region instead of any other one?
 The reason is, this memory region contains more information about the player character.
-This is a list of parameters that have been detected thanks to the inspection:
+This is a list of parameters that have been detected thanks to our inspection:

 | Parameter | Address | Offset | Size | Hex Value | Dec Value |
 | -- | -- | -- | -- | -- | -- |